YifeiLong/CS5224_Project/solar-frontend/README(frontend).md

 A React-based SaaS web application for rooftop solar PV yield forecasting and ROI analysis in Singapore.
 Users input their property details to receive AI-driven solar generation forecasts, financial projections, and advisory responses from an LLM.

+AI knowledgement: We acknowledge the use of Claude AI to guide and generate front-end codes for better visualization and in a structured way based on our ideas.
 ---

 ## Requirements